statisticalbiotechnology/dsbook/dsbook/statistics/multiple.md

 When applying a significance threshold, we aim to find a balance between detecting true effects and minimizing errors.
 Specifically, we want to find a threshold that provides a good proportion of true findings while controlling the **False Discovery Rate (FDR)**.

-The **FDR** is defined as the expected proportion of false positives among all rejected hypotheses.
-Mathematically, it is approximately:
+The **FDR** is defined as the expected proportion of false positives among all rejected null hypotheses.
+This is approximately:

 ```{math}
 \text{FDR} \approx \frac{\text{FP}}{\text{TP + FP}}